christso/crypto-investing-guide/README.md

 * 'Stock' is the existing supply of monetary units
 * 'Flow' is the newly created supply over a specified time period, usually one year
 * Dividing the stock of a monetary good by its flow equals its stock-to-flow ratio
-* The higher the stock-to-flow ratio, the greater the hardness (or soundness) of money
+* The higher the stock-to-flow ratio, the greater the hardness of money (i.e. lower inflation rate)

-If we take the average of the previous cycles, we expect Bitcoin price to peak in mid-2021 at US$200k-$400k, then crash to $70k-$200k.
-However, lengthening cycle theory is true, then this cycle may have a lower peak (e.g. $100k) and smaller correction (e.g. 50% instead of 80%).

 ![](images/bitcoin-after-the-3rd-halving.png)